 How do you lubricate a snowblower chute?

 To lubricate a snow blower chute, after cleaning the parts, spray snowblower chute lubricant inside the chute and around the auger housing.
-NEVER PUTTING HANDS OR FEET where they don’t belong.
+NEVER PUTTING HANDS OR FEET in harms way.

 Why is my snow blower pushing snow?